 PROVIDE SERVICES AND MUSIC THAT MATCH THE DIVERSITY OF THE CONGREGATION (IN AGE, BACKGROUND, ETC) WITH A DIVERSITY OF STYLES OF MUSIC, A DIVERSITY OF PRESENTATION (INCLUDING THE USE OF SCREENS TO ENRICH WORSHIP) ADN DIVERSE TIMES AND TYPES OF SERVICES

 - new, and different music has gradually appeared in the Morning Prayer sheets

-- a new Ordinary Time Holy Communion book is in production [NICK]
+- a new Ordinary Time Holy Communion book has been produced but needs to be revised [NICK]

-- 2 new sidespeople; 3 coffee people; 2 readers; 1 interceder
+- 2 new sidespeople; 3 coffee people; 2 readers; 1 interceder; 2 eucharistic assistants

-- Invite Diocesan Stewardship Officer to a meeting [JANET]
+- invite the Diocesan Stewardship Officer to meet with the PCC.

 - elected members must now take a year off after serving for a 3 year term; a Treasurer and Secretary can be co-opted).